Zaphod Beeblebrox: In non-print media

 In both the radio and television versions of The Hitchhiker's Guide to the Galaxy Zaphod was played by Mark Wing-Davey.
 The jokes about Zaphod having two heads and more than two arms were written for the original radio version, where the details could be filled in by the listener's imagination.
 In the television version Wing-Davey wore a false arm (when the arm was required to gesture it was replaced by the arm of Mike Kelt, designer of the animatronic head, standing behind Wing-Davey), and a radio-controlled second head with an eye-patch.
 Unfortunately, the second head's mechanics seldom worked properly and so for most of the time it just sat on Zaphod's shoulder looking inanimate, although in one scene it manages to have a brief conversation with Wing-Davey's real head, before being told to "go back to sleep".
 Wing-Davey also suggested to the TV series' costume designer that Zaphod's costume should be made to indicate that the character has two penises.
 Special padding was thus arranged, though the first attempt was deemed to be "too long" and was "cut back" for the final version.
 This was referenced in the film version when Arthur Dent says to Trillian "So, two heads is what does it for a girl?...Anything else he's got two of?"

 Zaphod is played by Sam Rockwell in the film version of the story that was released in April 2005.
 In that version, his second head occasionally pops out to express the parts of his personality that are (as the main head puts it) "less than Presidential."
-Rockwell's interpretation of the character, which includes a vaguely Texan drawl and a vacuous, superficially charming manner, was cited by some critics as a thinly veiled parody of George W. Bush.
-Rockwell himself described the character as starting with "a Bill Clinton impersonation but that didn't really work. [...]
-Zaphod has to be more aggressive and so we went rock star, Freddie Mercury, Elvis, a little Brad Pitt."
+Rockwell performed Zaphod as a blend of Vince Vaughn and Elvis taking additional influence from George W. Bush and Bill Clinton among others.

 The Illustrated Hitchhiker's Guide to the Galaxy has him portrayed by Francis Johnson.

 When Mark Wing-Davey's academic commitments prevented him resuming the role of Zaphod for the 2013 tour of "The Hitchhiker's Guide to the Galaxy Live Radio Show", comedian, songwriter and author Mitch Benn was cast in the part.

 To coincide with the April 2005 release of The Hitchhiker's Guide to the Galaxy film, a "campaign music video" was released on the Internet.
 The music, "Beeblebrox for President" by Joby Talbot, comes from the film's soundtrack, though it is not heard in the film itself.